 10. He was the patron of soldiers.

 We hope you enjoyed these fun facts.
-If you are teaching Ancient Roman Gods and Goddesses, check out our primary resource below!
+If you are teaching about Ancient Roman Gods and Goddesses, check out our primary resource below!

 Ancient Roman Gods